 - Shame and Low self-esteem:

 Not feeling that you’re good enough or comparing yourself to others is a sign of low self-esteem.
 Sometimes it may seem that someone thinks highly of themselves, but it’s only a camouflage for really feeling unlovable or inadequate.
-Underneath, usually hidden from consciousness, are feelings of shame.
+Underneath, usually hidden from consciousness, or feelings of shame.

 - People pleasing